vperron/satan/README.md

 ```
 S:satan-pub = uuid msgid command checksum

-command =  ( download / exec )
+command =  ( push / pull / exec / tasks / kill )

-download   = 'EXEC'     command
+exec   = 'EXEC' <command>
-command    = 'DOWNLOAD' binaryblob
+push   = 'PUSH' <binaryblob> [filename]
+pull   = 'PULL' <filename>
+tasks  = 'TASKS'
+kill   = 'KILL' <task_id>

 ```

+#### Parameters

-* `uuid` is the private device uuid to address to
+* `uuid` is the private device unique ID to address to
-* `msgid` a unique ID to the message for its proper ACK
+* `msgid` a unique ID to the message and all of its answers.
-* `checksum` is a control sum of the message
+* `checksum` is a control sum for the message arguments, calculated using Paul Hsieh's [superfasthash](http://www.azillionmonkeys.com/qed/hash.html)
-* `binaryblob` is any arbitrary binary blob, really.
+* `binaryblob` is any arbitrary binary blob: script, firmware image, package...

-DOWNLOAD will actually copy the `binaryblob` bytes into a `/tmp/<msgid>` file.
+##### Command use

+* EXEC allows you to run any arbitrary command on the remote device and watch its output from the server. satan internally keeps track of every task alive; the MSGPENDING message is associated with a `task\_id` that you can us in the KILL command to terminate the task; the MSGCOMPLETED message is issued when the task ends.
+* Use TASKS command to list the current active tasks on the remote.
+Every task is associated with its original message ID and complete command, to easily identify it.
+* The KILL command enables you to easily kill a task that you find disturbing and remove it from satan's internal task list.
+* The PUSH command allows you to push any blob of data onto the device.
+It will be saved into the `/tmp/<msgid>` file unless you soecify the optional `filename` argument.
+* The PULL command does the opposite; it enables you to retrieve a file from the remote as designated by the `filename` parameter.

 ### Client answers

 ```
-D:satan-req = uuid msgid answer | uuid zeroedmsgid "UNREADABLE" originalmsg
+D:satan-req = uuid msgid answer | <uuid> <emptymsgid>  'UNREADABLE' <originalmsg>

-answer  = ( "MSGACCEPTED" /
+answer  = ( 'MSGACCEPTED' /
-						"MSGPENDING" /
-						"MSGCMDOUTPUT" /
+						'MSGCOMPLETED' /
-						"MSGCOMPLETED" /
+            'MSGEXECERROR' /
-						"MSGBADCRC" /
+            'MSGUNDEFERROR' /
-						brokenurl /
+						'MSGBADCRC' <originalmsg> /
-						parseerror /
+            'MSGPARSEERROR' <originalmsg> /
-						execerror /
+            msgtask /
-						ucierror /
+            cmdoutput /
-						undeferror

-parseerror = "MSGPARSEERROR"
-execerror  = "MSGEXECERROR" ( package / executable / script )
-undeferror = "MSGUNDEFERROR"
+msgtask    = 'MSGTASK'
+cmdoutput  = 'MSGCMDOUTPUT' <cmdoutput>
 ```

 Note that if a message is _HEAVILY_ unreadable -meaning we did not even succeed